-- (a) To consider the appointment of the external auditor, the audit fee and any question of resignation or dismissal; - (b) To discuss with the external auditor before the audit commences, the nature and scope of the audit, and ensure co-ordination where more than one audit firm is involved; - (c) To review with the external auditor his evaluation of the system of internal controls and his audit report; - (d) To review the quarterly and year-end financial statements of the Board, focusing particularly on - any change in accounting policies and practices; - significant adjustments arising from the audit; - the going concern assumption; and - compliance with accounting standards and other legal requirements. - (e) To discuss problems and reservations arising from the interim and final audits, and any matter the auditor may wish to discuss (in the absence of management, where necessary); - (f) To review the external auditor's management letter and management's response; - (g) To do the following, in relation to the internal audit function:- - review the adequacy of the scope, functions, competency and resources of the internal audit function, and that it has the necessary authority to carry out its work; - review the internal audit programme and results of the internal audit process and, where necessary, ensure that appropriate actions are taken on the recommendations of the internal audit function; - review any appraisal or assessment of the performance of members of the internal audit function; - approve any appointment or termination of senior staff members of the internal audit function; and - take cognizance of resignations of internal audit staff members and provide the resigning staff member an opportunity to submit his reasons for resigning. - (h) To consider any related party transactions and conflict of interest situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity; - (i) To report its findings on the financial and management performance, and other material matters to the Board; - (j) To consider the major findings of internal investigations and management's response;
+- (a) To consider the appointment of the external auditor, the audit fee and any question of resignation or dismissal; - (b) To discuss with the external auditor before the audit commences, the nature and scope of the audit, and ensure coordination where more than one audit firm is involved; - (c) To review with the external auditor his evaluation of the system of internal controls and his audit report; - (d) To review the guarterly and year-end financial statements of the Board, focusing particularly on - any change in accounting policies and practices; - significant adjustments arising from the audit; - · the going concern assumption; and - compliance with accounting standards and other legal requirements. - (e) To discuss problems and reservations arising from the interim and final audits, and any matter the auditor may wish to discuss (in the absence of management, where necessary): - (f) To review the external auditor's management letter and management's response; - (g) To do the following, in relation to the internal audit function:- - review the adequacy of the scope, functions, competency and resources of the internal audit function, and that it has the necessary authority to carry out its work; - review the internal audit programme and results of the internal audit process and, where necessary, ensure that appropriate actions are taken on the recommendations of the internal audit function; - review any appraisal or assessment of the performance of members of the internal audit function; - approve any appointment or termination of senior staff members of the internal audit function; and - take cognizance of resignations of internal audit staff members and provide the resigning staff member an opportunity to submit his reasons for resigning. - (h) To consider any related party transactions and conflict of interest situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity; - (i) To report its findings on the financial and management performance, and other material matters to the Board; - (j) To consider the major findings of internal investigations and management's response; - (k) To verify the allocation of employees' share option scheme ("ESOS") in compliance with the criteria as stipulated in the by-laws of ESOS of the Company, if any; - (I) To determine the remit of the internal audit function;